sebastiaanluca/laravel-skeleton-deprecated-2/README.md

 - Supervisord production config template for Horizon
 - Stripped all routes files in favor of [routers](https://www.github.com/sebastiaanluca/laravel-router)
+- Encouraged to use nwidart/laravel-modules to group your features together
 - Dropbox filesystem support

 ## How to use